Savoury Turkey Veronique is a twist on the classic French meat pie. Something a little different for the weeknight dinner.

 - Add milk and butter, and combine to form a ball.

-- Using a rolling pin, roll to about 1/4 inch thickness (roll out to the shape of your casserole dish).
+- Using a rolling pin, roll to about 1/4 inch thickness (or thinner if you prefer)

 - Using a knife (or pizza cutter) cut the dough into 1/2 wide strips.

-- Place strips on top of casserole forming a lattice (or just criss cross the strips if that is easier).
+- Place strips on top of casserole forming a lattice (directions in the post)or just crisscross the strips if that is easier.

 - Beat the egg and water, and brush the top of the pastry.